Vergulde Draeck: Goede Hoop and Witte Valck (1656)

 On 7 June 1656, two rescue vessels, Goede Hoop and Witte Valck, were dispatched from Batavia.
 Large storms off the Western Australian coast meant that both ships were unsuccessful.

 Witte Valck failed to land men on the coast.

 On 18 July 1656, Goede Hoop managed to disembark men upon the shoreline; however, they lost three men along the coast who had wandered into the bush, before losing another eight men who went in search of them.

 No sign of the survivors or wreckage was found.

 Vinck (1657)

-On 23 April 1657, Vinck in the process of setting sail from the Cape of Good Hope was instructed to search for the survivors on its passage to Batavia.
+On 23 April 1657, Vinck in the process of setting sail from the Cape of Good Hope was instructed to search for the survivors on her passage to Batavia.

 No sign of the survivors or wreckage was found.

 Waeckende Boey and Emeloordt (1658)

 On 1 January 1658, Waeckende Boey and Emeloordt were dispatched from Batavia.
 This time the rescue attempt was made in the more favourable summer months.

 On 23 February 1658, Captain Volkersen of Waeckende Boey sighted the Western Australian coastline, perhaps being the first European to sight what is today Rottnest Island, though it is possible Houtman may have sighted it in 1619.